djcooke/compendium/collections/_pt_081_enemies/gnoll.md

     description: "wide conal AoE with late telegraph"
     warning: directional
   - name: Maul
-    description: "targeted enrage with long cast; used when HP goes below 30%, but not until 30 seconds after pull.
+    description: "single-target ranged enrage with long cast; used when HP goes below 30%, but not until 30 seconds after pull.
 Can be interrupted or LoSed"
     warning: explosion
 ---